 Using the CA UI

-To export and import the CA's keys using the Admin GUI, you need superadministrator access.
+To export and import the CA's keys using the CA GU, you need super administrator access.
 Make sure that .p12 files are not automatically saved to an unsuitable place by your browser before you perform an export.